Manchester United captain Wayne Rooney believes new manager Jose Mourinho has brought a winning mentality back to the club.

 The 30-year-old starts the season needing just five goals to break United's all-time scoring record held by Sir Bobby Charlton but he is already looking at life beyond his playing days.

 "I've started taking my coaching badges now so that will probably take about four or five years to complete," he added.

 "Of course I've got a lot of experience playing football so I think it would be criminal If I didn't try and pass that knowledge on so hopefully when I finish playing I can get some role as a manager or coach and try and use the experience I've built up over the years."

 Rooney described Mourinho as having "a good balance of being the manager but also being a friend to the players" but that may not be an opinion shared by some after the Portuguese reportedly began his summer clear-out with up to nine players said to be on their way out of Old Trafford.

-Germany midfielder Bastian Schweinsteiger, who on Friday announced his retirement from international football with Germany, may be the highest-profile victim a little more than a year after he joined from Bayern Munich.
+Several national newspapers suggested Germany midfielder Bastian Schweinsteiger, who on Friday announced his retirement from international football with Germany, will be the highest-profile victim a little more than a year after he joined from Bayern Munich.

 Midfielders Adnan Januzaj and Andreas Pereira and forwards James Wilson and Will Keane make up the reported nine.

 Since his arrival Mourinho has brought in defender Eric Bailly, midfielder Henrikh Mkhitaryan and striker Zlatan Ibrahimovic and are understood to be pursuing a potentially record-breaking deal for Juventus' France midfielder Paul Pogba.